shahedzaman-web/shahedzaman-web/README.md

 In addition to my technical skills, I'm also a strong communicator and enjoy working in a collaborative environment.
 I'm always looking to learn new things and stay up-to-date with the latest trends and technologies in the industry.

 Check out my GitHub repositories to see some of my work, and feel free to reach out if you'd like to collaborate on a project or have any questions.
 Let's build something great together!
-- 🔭 I'm currently student
+- 🔭 I'm currently a student
 - 👯 I’m currently learning Flutter